Slanted-Creative/the-jump/README.md

 ## Overview

-This project includes several scripts that add interactivity and dynamic content to your website:
+This project includes several scripts that add interactivity and dynamic content to The Jump Gastropub website:

 - **Event Scripts:**